ehrpg/qstar/docs/equipment.md

 | HP3 A1 |   +3 |   36 |   15 |    1 |    1 |      3 |    Far | 22 000 | 1 000 |      6 | high accuracy   |

 !!! info
-    Players are responsible for tracking this information.
-Notes denote additional perks the weapons have.
+    Players are responsible for tracking informations regarding their weapon, like capacity, magazines and ammo.

 ### Weapon perks

-* *Compact* means that the weapon can be easily concealed. **Stealth** skill checks involved in this weapon should be easier.
+* *Compact* means that the weapon can be easily concealed. **Stealth** skill checks involved with this weapon should be easier.
 * *Pistol* means that the weapon is hand held, and can be carried easily on the armour or suit.
 Most pistols only have good accuracy at shorter distances.